An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Proofs of Missing Parts

-\paragraph{Deriving the theorem} Since we have three events each of which hold with probability of at least $9/10$, then the intersection of these events is not empty.
-Therefore, an $f_k$ satisfying all the desired properties exists, and the theorem follows.
+where we used that \paragraph{Deriving the theorem} Since we have three events each of which hold with probability at least $9/10$, then the intersection of these events is not empty.
+Therefore, an $f_k$ satisfying all the desired properties exists, and the theorem follows. \begin{remark} When the domain $\Omega$ is a polytope with a number of facets that is bounded by $C_3(d)$, and the underlying convex function is bounded by $\Gamma$.
+We have to take a detour, by using a different argument, using the result of \cite{dwyer1988convex}, we know that